raufsingh/AI-Assistant-chatbot/README.md

 - Interactive chatbot interface built with **Gradio**.
 - Runs on **CPU** or **GPU**, depending on availability.

+## Usage
+- Enter a health-related question in the chat input.
+- The AI will generate a relevant response.
+- Useful for general health queries (not a replacement for professional medical advice).

+## Dependencies
+- `gradio`
+- `torch`
+- `transformers`

+## Possible Improvements
+💡 Fine-tuning on medical datasets for better domain-specific accuracy 💡 Integrating retrieval-based responses to include factual information from reliable sources 💡 Adding voice-to-text support for a more interactive experience

 ## Installation

 1. Clone the repository: